 In contrast, secondary illusions endow it with “richness, elasticity, and wide freedom of creation that makes real art so hard to hold in the meshes of theory (Langer 1953, 51).”
 These elements help produce and support the primary illusion, are factors in the semblance, and are virtual themselves.
 The context of the music determines the elements’ properties, and all elements of the work support the primary illusion.
 The almost infinite combinations of elements, including the abstraction of sound, musical devices, and secondary illusions, add richness and fecundity to the form (Langer 1953, 84).

 Like an echo from visual art, the sentience of the work is supported from within the melodic style.
-The central lyrical theme utilized in the Largo is arranged in a pentatonic scale, referencing non-Western European styles such as American Indian, Asian or African music.
+The central lyrical theme utilized in the Largo is arranged using a pentatonic scale, referencing non-Western European styles such as American Indian, Asian, or African music.
 The modal nature of the theme’s structure elicits uncertainty, adding evocative color to the emotional landscape.
 Rehearsal number two introduces a passionate theme arranged in the Aeolian mode, added to the collection of modal music.
-Visual references of indigenous American cultures are strongly represented, evoking one to imagine Native Americans dancing; thus, echoes from dance.
+Visual references to indigenous American cultures are strongly represented, evoking one to imagine Native Americans dancing; thus, echoes from dance.

 According to Gombrich

-An understanding and study of the technical aspects of the music are critical to the viewer’s development of a schema.
+An understanding and study of the technical aspects of the music are critical to the viewer’s schema development.
 Listening to what we know to be a Romantic work modifies expectations accordingly.
 The beholder expects musical images to be presented in a sentimental, colorful, chromatic but disciplined manner with the mimesis of reality presented in glorified detail (Gombrich 1969, 11), while unrelated musical elements are brought into seemingly incongruous and ambiguous relationships.
-In past historical eras, humankind saw the world through religion, mythology, and dynastic hierarchies.
-In the Romantic era of music, humanity expresses freely, proclaiming the divine nature of free man for the glorification of the individual spirit with freedom from formality and stylization (Bernstein 1966, 114).
+Historically, humankind saw the world through religion, mythology, and dynastic hierarchies.
+In the Romantic era of music, humanity expressed freely, proclaiming the divine nature of free man to glorify the individual spirit with freedom from formality and stylization (Bernstein 1966, 114).
 Within the constraints of Romantic period music, the composer uses musical devices to create effects.

 Rules for the constancy of shape or form (Gombrich 1969, 52) are carefully expedited by the composer and affect the way we regress toward images created by the sounds (Gombrich 1969, 214, 215).
 These images are scaled appropriately and logically to appear realistic; the music contains considerable depth and perspective.